Skip to main content

 2. Flight Schedule Pro

-Flight Schedule Pro (FSP) is the largest flight school scheduling platform in the United States, used by over 1,300 schools and universities.
+Flight Schedule Pro (FSP) is an industry-leading flight school platform in the United States, used by over 1,300 flight schools, universities, and pilot training centers.
 Founded in 2000, it has a deep presence in the US Part 61 and Part 141 market.

 FSP's core strength is its scheduling and dispatch engine.
 It handles aircraft booking, instructor assignment, and dispatch workflows well, and its large installed base means most US flight school operators have encountered it.
-The platform also offers a marketplace of third-party add-on integrations that extend its capabilities.
+The platform also offers a curated set of integration partnerships including LogTen, Sallie Mae, Stratus Financial, and ground school content from Sporty's and Gleim.

 FSP is US-focused.
 If you operate under EASA, UK CAA, or other non-US regulatory frameworks, FSP does not offer compliance support for those markets.
 The mobile app is iOS-only, which locks out a significant portion of users on Android devices.